-Migrant Children Are Detained In "Inhumane" Conditions At Texas Border Site, Lawyers Say
+Lawyers Said Migrant Children Are Kept In "Inhumane" Conditions At This Border Facility

 According to a new report from the Associated Press, migrant children are being detained in "inhumane" conditions at a Texas border facility.
 Lawyers who visited the detention center say that over a dozen children they met had the flu, and that the children there were being denied adequate food, medical attention, and showers.

 “In my 22 years of doing visits with children in detention I have never heard of this level of inhumanity,” Holly Cooper, an attorney who represents detained minors, told the Associated Press.
 “Seeing our country at this crucible moment where we have forsaken children and failed to see them as human is hopefully a wake up for this country to move toward change.”